dwaite/connect/openid-connect-4-identity-assurance/representation.md

 The following elements are contained in an `id_document` evidence sub-element.

 `method`: REQUIRED.
-The method used to verify the id document, predefined values are given in  [Verification Methods](#predefined_values_vm)
+The method used to verify the id document.
+Predefined values are given in  [Verification Methods](#predefined_values_vm)

 `verifier`: OPTIONAL.
 A JSON object denoting the legal entity that performed the identity verification on behalf of the OP.
-This object SHOULD only be included if the IDP did not perform the identity verification itself.
+This object SHOULD only be included if the OP did not perform the identity verification itself.
 This object consists of the following properties:

 * `organization`: String denoting the organization which performed the verification on behalf of the OP.
 * `agent`: Agent (person) who conducted the verification.
 The agent may be identified by Name or an identifier which can be resolved into the agent’s name during an audit.

 `document`: A JSON object representing the id document used to perform the id verification.
 It consists of the following properties:

 * `type`: REQUIRED.
-String denoting the type of the id document, standardized values are defined in [Identity Documents](#predefined_values_idd).
+String denoting the type of the id document.
+Standardized values are defined in [Identity Documents](#predefined_values_idd).
 The OP MAY use other than the predefined values in which case the RPs will either be unable to process the assertion, just store this value for audit purposes, or apply bespoken business logic to it.
 * `number`: String representing the number of the identity document.
 * `issuer`: A JSON object containg information about the government agency that issued this identity document.
 This object consists of the following properties:
 	*  `name`: REQUIRED.
 Designation of the issuer of the identity document